tc39/proposal-module-declarations/examples/02-importing-exporting-module-declarations.md

 # Importing and Exporting Module Declarations

-Module declarations can be exported, re-exported and imported from other modules:
+Module declarations can be exported, re-exported, and imported from other modules:

 ```js
 // file-a.js